 Just before Christmas 2005, I spotted an An-124 in what amounted to my own backyard, parked on the tarmac at Denver International Airport.
 Obviously the thing wasn't there to deliver holiday parcels; a search on the Web said that An-124s periodically flew into Denver to transport space-launch boosters to Cape Canaveral from the Lockheed Martin plant south of Denver.
 I believe these are Atlas boosters -- using Russian-designed main engines.
-Times had changed, though since then, they seem to have regressed again.
+Times had changed, though since then, they have badly regressed again.

 * Sources include: